-When buying a pair of slippers the quality and the materials are one of our biggest priorities.
-We look for shoes that have a certain standard of quality, thus we want good materials to be used while making these shoes.
+When buying a pair of slippers, the quality and the materials are one of our biggest priorities.
+We look for shoes that have a certain standard of quality.
+Thus we want good materials to be used while making these shoes.
 Often leather is a material that slippers are made of, like CP Slippers.
-The problem is that sometimes imitations appear on the market, so what can we do to make sure the slippers we want are real leather?
+The problem is that sometimes imitations appear on the market, so what can we do to ensure the slippers we want are real leather?

-We’ll give you some basic tips to know the difference between real leather and synthetic materials.
+We’ll give you some basic tips for distinguishing between real leather and synthetic materials.

-The touch: Leather feels soft and it’s a flexible and smooth material.
-Synthetic products are usually much harder and have plastic feeling to it.
-As said leather is a elastic material, and we can make a 10cm leather piece expand to 10.8 cm, something synthetic materials can’t do.
+The touch: Leather feels soft and is a flexible and smooth material.
+Synthetic products are usually much harder and have a plastic feeling to them.
+As said, leather is an elastic material, and we can make a 10cm leather piece expand to 10.8 cm, something synthetic materials can’t do.

 Sight: Leather is usually easy to see at first sight.
 The texture and the pores are very distinctive, making it relatively easy for the eye to recognize.